tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  This creates a new empty directory as a child of the designated SUBDIR.
 This will create additional intermediate directories as necessary.

+ This accepts a format= argument in the query string.
+Refer to the documentation of POST /uri/$DIRCAP/[SUBDIRS../]?t=mkdir&name=CHILDNAME in `Creating A New Directory`_ for information on the behavior of the format= argument.

  If a "when_done=URL" argument is provided, the HTTP response will cause the web browser to redirect to the given URL.
 This provides a convenient way to